christianparet/Survey-on-Open-Science-Practices-in-Functional-Neuroimaging.-Dataset-and-Materials/README.md

 1. Download repository by clicking "Download ZIP" under "Code".
 2. Open ZIP folder on your Computer.
-3. Open "Code to import data".
-4. Open R-Script "import_open-science-practices_2021_02_26_12-20.r" and execute the whole script.
-5. A dialogue window opens.
-Choose the data frame to import by clicking on file "rdata_open-science-practices_2021_02_26_12-20.csv".
-6. The data frame called "OSQ_daten" should be in R's global environment.
+3. Open R / RStudio.
+Load the file "OSQ_data.RData" and add it to the global environment.
-7. Open the R Script that you want to use to produce plots or analyze the data.
+4. Open the R Script that you want to use to produce plots or analyze the data.

 ## Further information

 - Code for producing plots is named the following way: "OSQ_XX", where "XX" is the abbreviation of the respective question category*
-- Gender information has been removed from the published dataset to protect the privacy of the survey participants.
+- We feel commited to publish as much data as necessary to reproduce our findings, and for future research to re-use it.
+To minimize the risk for re-identification of study participants, we removed gender information from the data.

 ## *Abbreviations of question categories